Dewatering Silt Bags

 Standard Dewatering Bag Sizing

 - 15' x 15'

 - 15' x 25'

-Flow rates will vary depending on whether you use and eight ounce or ten ounce material.
+Flow rates will vary depending on whether you use an 8 ounce or 10 ounce material.
 Eight ounce (8 oz.) fabric has a standard filtering rate of 80 gpm/sq. ft., while the ten ounce (10 oz.) fabric filters at approximately 60 gpm/sq.ft.